 Sound and Stable Utilities

 Having well-run, reliable, low-cost, city-owned utilities has proven an economic advantage throughout Roseville’s development.
-With all of the key infrastructure decisions being under the control of a single entity, the development process is more streamlined and reliable, making the protection of these assets a high priority.
-In FY2013-14, our concern will continue to focus on state and federal legislation and regulations that will add costs to the delivery of our utility services.
+With Roseville being a full-service city, the key infrastructure decisions are under the control of a single entity.
+This makes the development process more streamlined and reliable, allows the City to focus on keeping rates among the lowest in the region, and makes the protection of these assets a high priority.
+In FY2014-15, our concern will focus on water reliability issues related to the drought and the Bay Delta Conservation Plan, legislative advocacy regarding new laws and regulations that affect the operations and costs of running the City’s electric, water, wastewater, and solid waste utilities, and investment in infrastructure to continue our utility services.

 The drought declared in early 2014 underscored the need to address California’s water supply challenges.
 Staff is developing a long-term strategy to ensure Roseville’s water reliability, and the focus remains on regulatory change and water infrastructure investment.
 A high level of certainty regarding water supplies is the key to investment in our region – leading to economic growth, more jobs, and a rise in our region’s standard of living.